Simran32909/text2image-retrieval/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the Apache License, Version 2.0